"No hire, no fire" job market may no longer be a thing as big companies announce mass layoffs

 Target on Tuesday also notified a state employment agency in Minnesota, where the retailer is based, that it plans to lay off more than 800 workers in January as part of a broader corporate restructuring, CBS News Minnesota reported.
 The retailer announced last week that it would cut 1,800 corporate positions as the chain trims its global workforce by about 8%.

-The mass layoffs come as the Federal Reserve scrutinizes the labor market for signs of weakness, with Fed Chair Jerome Powell last month citing concerns about slower hiring when announcing the central bank's first rate cut of 2025.
+The mass layoffs come as the Federal Reserve scrutinizes the labor market for signs of weakness, with Fed Chair Jerome Powell last month citing concerns about slower hiring in announcing the central bank's first interest-rate cut of 2025.
 The announcements from Amazon and UPS could signal that the Fed has good reason to be worried, experts said.

 "No question that this is a shift, and it does seem to me it signals that 'no hire, no fire' is a thing of the past," John Challenger, CEO of outplacement firm Challenger, Gray & Christmas, told CBS News.